Norman archer

 Phase I – Initial Deployment (Morning)

-• English shield wall forms atop a Hill (possibly called Senlac), hidden behind the wattle fence and soil embankment in front of a dug out ditch (possibly called the Malfosse).
+• English shield wall forms atop a Hill (atop a hill at a place one chronicle calls Senlac), hidden behind the wattle fence and soil embankment in front of a dug out ditch (possibly called the Malfosse).

 • Housecarls and fyrd stand concealed, shields ready, with spears/billhooks poised over the fence.